binsearch/binsearch.github.io/_posts/2016-11-12-keystone-habits.markdown

 On an otherwise uneventful day, while I was browsing the internet, I stumbled upon the concept of 'keystone habits'.
 A set of 5 habits which when acquired helps you acquire other good habits unconsciously.
 In other words, A set of 5 habits which guarantee you happiness.
 BAM.
 That was the epiphany I had been waiting for all these years.

+## What's the big deal?
+These habits are special because they help you acquire other good habits(which are not in the list, like getting enough sleep).
+It's not even help, once you acquire these habits the others start forming without you even noticing.
+It's like you are on auto pilot, acquiring new habits and reaching new levels of happiness.

 ## What are they?
 here is the list of the 5 keystone habits in no particular order